RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 - Stability: The monk promises to live and work with the community he has joined and not to look for other ways of life.
 From now on this community is his home.

 - Obedience: The monk believes that God's will for him is made known through his Abbot, the leader of the community.
 This makes him more free to serve God because he puts his own will in second place.
 Jesus teaches about denying yourself to serve God.

 - Conversion of life: This is a general promise to be a good monk.
 This includes chastity - rejecting the possibility of getting married.
 It also includes poverty - sharing all that he has with his brothers (fellow monks).

 Solemn vows: After living in vows for three years the monk is able to make a life commitment to the monastery.
 At this stage he must give away everything that he has and will not be able to accept any gifts.
 This follows the example of Jesus who taught his disciples:

-Solemn vows are the most important step in a monk’s life and it will be celebrated in front of all the monks and his family and friends in a service in the Abbey.
+Solemn vows are the most important step in a monk's life and will be celebrated in front of all the monks and their family and friends in a service in the Abbey.